dananjayavr/mes_wk_5_cli/README.md

 - `ConsoleCommandReadIO`  : will read the current state of the GPIO pin
 - `ConsoleCommandWriteIO` : will set the value of a given GPIO pin

-In order to avoid tightly coupling any HAL API calls to the reusable library code itself, within each `ConsoleCommandXXX` function, a weakly defined callback function mechanism is employed.
+In order to avoid tightly coupling any HAL API calls to the reusable library code itself, within each `ConsoleCommandXXX` function, a weakly defined call-back function mechanism is employed.

 For example, `ConsoleCommandToggleIO` function will parse the command and parameters supplied, makes sure the supplied command syntax is correct and finally calls the `ToggleIOCommandCallback(port, io)` call-back function with the relevant parameters.